BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

 Before using this script, ensure you have the following prerequisites installed:
 - Python 3.x
 - Git
+- AtExit library (included in the project)
+- Colorama library (included in the project)
 - RefactoringMiner tool (included in the project)
+- Pandas library (included in the project)
-- PyDriller library (not included in the project)
+- PyDriller library (included in the project)
-- Pandas library (not included in the project)
+- Scikit-learn library (included in the project)
-- Colorama library (not included in the project)
+- TQDM library (included in the project)

 # Installation